concourse/s3-resource/README.md

 * `s3:PutObjectVersionAcl`
 * `s3:GetObjectVersionTagging` (if using the `download_tags` option)

-## Developing on this resource

-First get the resource via:
-`go get github.com/concourse/s3-resource`

 ## Development

 ### Prerequisites

-* golang is *required* - version 1.9.x is tested; earlier versions may also work.
+* Go is *required* - version 1.13 is tested; earlier versions may also work.
 * docker is *required* - version 17.06.x is tested; earlier versions may also work.
-* godep is used for dependency management of the golang packages.

 ### Running the tests